sangeet-prasad/python-flask-app/README.md

 $ kubectl get po | grep hello-app
 $ kubectl get svc | grep hello-app
 ```
-There should for 4 pods deployed in Running state and one NodePort service running on port 30080.
+There should be for 4 pods deployed in Running state and one NodePort service running on port 30080.

 ## Testing
 To test the app